open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 ## Configuration

+A Prometheus Exporter SHOULD support a configuration option to set the host that metrics are served on.
+The option MAY be named `host`, and MUST be `localhost` by default.

+A Prometheus Exporter SHOULD support a configuration option to set the port that metrics are served on.
+The option MAY be named `port`, and MUST be `9464` by default.

 A Prometheus Exporter MAY offer configuration to add resource attributes as metric attributes.
 By default, it MUST NOT add any resource attributes as metric attributes.
 The configuration SHOULD allow the user to select which resource attributes to copy (e.g.